nczempin/zathras/README.md

 exercise in async I/O and bitboards and may grow into a multithreaded engine one day.

+This repository is aimed at developers who want to learn how chess engines are built.
+The code strives to be approachable and showcases techniques used in engine design.

 ## Requirements

 - C++17 compiler (`g++` or `clang++`)